ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 In the cloned repository you have a new Terraform configuration file, `workspace/abbeytest/main.tf`.
 Open it and take a look.
 You can see that Abbey and AWS are present as Terraform providers at the top.
 The majority of the configuration is the `resource "abbey_grant_kit" "IAM_membership" {` section.
 A grant kit consists of:
 - A name and description
 - A workflow, which can have several steps that regulate how access is given.
 In our file, it's a simple one step approval by an administrator.
 - A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save administrators time.
+This is useful if a user is not a member of a department or country with permission to access a specific resource.
 Policies don't use HCL, but rather the [Open Policy Agent](https://www.openpolicyagent.org/) Rego format.
-Here is where you could [add an expiry condition](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration) similar to `DateLessThan` in AWS.
+Here is where you could [add an expiry condition](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration).
+Since Abbey (and Terraform) can manage multiple cloud providers, you don't set an expiry date for access with AWS `DateLessThan`.
+Instead, Abbey servers will change your configuration files in GitHub and run Terraform at the date you specify.
 - An output, which describes what should happen if access is approved.
 In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

 At the bottom, the file contains resources.
 This could be a database or role.
 In our case the resource is a user group.